Combining nature and

 No, although your

-potential to purchase both value and educated
+potential to purchase both value horses must

-improve. it also provides a solid base of
+improve.
+It also provides a solid base of

 knowledge that you can then build on.